MythFinance/docs.myth.finance/dualSTAKE/src/immutability.md

 The smart contract will only accept a code upgrade that matches the published hashes (stored in the contracts' global storage) after the time lock elapses.

-Users who do _not_ want to upgrade the contract may redeem their dualSTAKE tokens, but they can also signal their disagreement without relinquishing their stake by ["protesting"](#protesting-upgrades).
+Users who do _not_ want to upgrade the contract may redeem their dualSTAKE tokens, but they can also signal their disagreement without exiting the system by ["protesting"](#protesting-upgrades).

 ### Technical details